 Crispy keto skillet pizza is ready fast and is very easy to make.
 It’s the perfect low carb snack!
 Or pair it with vegetables for lunch or even dinner.

-Yes!
-To make this keto skillet pizza, simply add cheese and toppings to your skillet and cook until the cheese crisps up.
-Then cut the pizza into wedges.
+As it turns out, one can pan-fry pizza.
+You simply add cheese and toppings to your nonstick skillet and cook, slowly and patiently, until the cheese crisps up.
+Then you cut the pizza into wedges. 🍕

 Don’t let it cool before you cut it!

-It’s important to cut this keto skillet pizza into wedges before it cools completely, because it really crisps as it cools and then it becomes impossible to slice.
+It’s important to cut the pizza into wedges before it cools completely, because it really crisps as it cools and then it becomes much more difficult to slice.